capp-machine-learning/DonorsChoose-machine-learning/report.md

 ### Results and Recommendations

-The following is the evaluation of candidate models for the first train/test sets:
+The following is the evaluation table of candidate models for the first train/test sets:

 |model   |parameters                                                                           |Accuracy          |F1                |ROC_AUC           |Precision_at_1%   |Recall_at_1%        |Precision_at_2%   |Recall_at_2%        |Precision_at_5%   |Recall_at_5%        |Precision_at_10%  |Recall_at_10%      |Precision_at_20%  |Recall_at_20%      |Precision_at_30%  |Recall_at_30%     |Precision_at_50%  |Recall_at_50%     |
 |--------|-------------------------------------------------------------------------------------|------------------|------------------|------------------|------------------|--------------------|------------------|--------------------|------------------|--------------------|------------------|-------------------|------------------|-------------------|------------------|------------------|------------------|------------------|